Causal discovery in heavy-tailed models: The causal tail coefficient

-\end{theorem} For a proof see Appendix~\ref{proof:6cases}.
-This result will also play the key role when estimating causal relationships from finitely many data.
-As a remark, the empty entries in Table~\ref{tab:caus} cannot occur under the assumptions made in Section~\ref{subsec:setup}.
+For a proof see \ifjournal{the Supplementary Material~\ref{proof:6cases}. }\else{Appendix~\ref{proof:6cases}. }\fi This result will also play a key role when estimating causal relationships from finitely many data.
+As a first remark, condition (a) and (b) might also include the presence of a common cause $X_j$.
+As a second remark, the empty entries in Table~\ref{tab:caus} cannot occur under the assumptions made in Section~\ref{subsec:setup}.
 For example, $\Gamma_{12} = \Gamma_{21} = 1$ can only happen if some variables have different tail indices.
 One possibility is when the \emph{cause} has a heavier tail than the \emph{effect}.
 Another scenario is when a common cause $X_j$, for some $j\neq 1, 2$, has heavier tails than the confounded variables $X_1$ and $X_2$.
+For further discussion on different tail indices see Section~\ref{subsec:diff_tails}.